The ASX 200 (Index: ^AXJO) (ASX: XJO) was eventful this week. Here are four stories you may have missed that affected businesses in the ASX 200 index:

 - NEW: Free report names top 3 ASX dividend shares to buy for 2019

 - 5 Stocks for Potentially Building Wealth After 50

 Motley Fool contributor Tristan Harrison has no position in any of the stocks mentioned.
-The Motley Fool Australia owns shares of and has recommended Crown Resorts Limited and Macquarie Group Limited.
-The Motley Fool Australia owns shares of Insurance Australia Group Limited.
+The Motley Fool Australia owns shares of and has recommended Crown Resorts Limited.
+The Motley Fool Australia has recommended REA Group Limited.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.